mininet/mininet.github.com/source/vm-setup-notes/index.markdown

 Add the VM and start it up, in the virtualization program of your choice:

+**VirtualBox**:

+1. *As of the latest VirtualBox, the `.ovf` file may not import without errors*, so instead of importing it you should create a new VM of the appropriate type (e.g. Linux, Ubuntu 64-bit) and use the `.vmdk` file as the virtual hard disk for the new VM.
+If you are using an older version of VirtualBox, you may simply be able to import the `.ovf` directly (we intend to fix this in the future to make it easier.)

-**VirtualBox**: Import the OVF file, select "settings," and add an additional *host-only network adapter* so that you can log in to the VM image.
+2. Select "settings," and add an additional *host-only network adapter* so that you can log in to the VM image.
 Start the VM.

 **VMware**: Import the OVF file, then start the VM.